tieto-peralkim/vacationer-backend-031023/README.md

 ```
 npm start
 ```
-- Go to backend API in http://localhost:3001/<ENDPOINT>
+- Consume the API with http://localhost:3001/<ENDPOINT>

 ### TO-DO 12.10.
 Limit the rights of AWS AMS vacationer users to EC2?